 The book “What is Software Quality?” can be purchased in the Netherlands, Germany and Belgium via the online shop.
 For other countries it is available on Amazon market places.
 For purchasing high amounts of the book you can contact the author via the contact form on this web-site.

-To get a better impression about the content of the book a link to the Table of Contents and Introduction is provided.
+To get a better impression about the content of the book a link to the Table of Contents and Introduction out of the 1st edition is provided.

 This book has been written during the COVID-19 crisis we all suffered in 2020, a pandemic induced by the SARS-CoV-2 virus.
 It was imperative to mitigate contamination to the maximum extent possible by keeping distance and maintaining high levels of hygiene.
 Besides being warned not to shake hands anymore, people were asked to work from home office as much as possible.
 Inexorably, working from home highly relied on IT, which, in turn, highly relied on software running the internet.